fatiando/website/index.rst

    </code>

-`Fatiando's YouTube channel <https://www.youtube.com/channel/UCycNE5V984aAKL94GoA903g>`__ has a tutorial on how to use some Verde functions that maybe can help you to get started with Fatiando's tools:
+`Fatiando's YouTube channel <https://www.youtube.com/channel/UCycNE5V984aAKL94GoA903g>`__ has a tutorial on how to use Verde for gridding scattered data that may help you to get started with Fatiando tools:

 .. raw:: html